|

 armed this time with Dickason's Loudspeaker Design Cookbook,

-and lots of net advice.
+and lots of internet advice.

 Like so